 In 1869 the Norfolk County Agricultural Society bought the land and held agricultural fairs on it.
 They built a half-mile track for horse racing.
-Then in 1895 the New England Trotting Horse Breeders’ Association bought it and built it into a harness racing mecca with a mile-long track, stables, bleachers, a restaurant, a hotel and a 3,400-seat grandstand, described as ‘a model of comfort and good taste’ by the Norfolk County Gazette.
+Then in 1895 the New England Trotting Horse Breeders’ Association bought it and built it into a harness racing mecca.
+It had a mile-long track, stables, bleachers, a restaurant, a hotel and a 3,400-seat grandstand, described as ‘a model of comfort and good taste’ by the Norfolk County Gazette.

 Originally called the Readville Trotting Park, the track opened on Aug.
 25, 1896 and offered the finest harness racing in America.
 Crowds came by rail from New York, Boston and Connecticut and passed through the grand columned entrance gate.

-Readville made front-page news in 1897, when a pacer named Star Pointer became the first standardbred racehorse to break the two-minute mile.
-Readville made international news again in 1903 when a trotter named Lou Dillon ran the first two-minute mile.
+Readville made front-page news in 1897, when a pacer named Star Pointer broke the two-minute mile, the first standardbred racehorse to do so.
+The track made international news again in 1903 when a trotter named Lou Dillon ran the first two-minute mile.
 The Boston Post reported the race ended with a 10-minute fan frenzy, men throwing their hats in the air and women ‘screaming like mad.’
 Two years later, Readville staged the most spectacular harness racing event in history, the $50,000 American Trotting Derby, won by Allan Winter.

 For years horses and cars shared the same dirt track, which threw up so much dust it rendered goggles useless.
 In the early ‘30s, a new, harder auto track was laid with fill from the newly-dug Sumner Tunnel.

-Coincidentally, next door to the Readville Race Track was an airplane manufacturer, the Sturtevant Aeroplane Company.
+Coincidentally, next door to the track was an airplane manufacturer, the Sturtevant Aeroplane Company.
 It tested its A-3 battleplane on the Readville track.

-There was still a use for the track: during World War II, U.S. Navy pilots practiced touch-and-go landings on the old oval track.
+The track still had a use during World War II, when U.S. Navy pilots practiced touch-and-go landings on the old oval track.

-The Readville Race Track eventually became a Stop & Shop warehouse, its glory days forgotten.
+The race track eventually became a Stop & Shop warehouse, its glory days forgotten.
 On Oct.
 10, 2007, a plaque was laid on the former grounds by former Massachusetts Gov. Paul Cellucci, Boston Mayor Tom Menino, historians, harness racing fans, sportswriters and the New England Harness Writers Association.